PureStake/algosigner/README.md

 - Added support for Opting-out of ASAs from the UI
 - New Account Details page
 - Added Tooltip with Pending Rewards

+### 1.7.3 Patch

+- Fixed an error that prevented using Ledger devices when doing transactions from the UI
+- Fixed an issue where we were sending an incorrect error code on user refusal of transactions
+- Support for SDK v1.13.1
+- Renaming of `Add an asset` to `Opt-in to an asset`

 ## New Users